niftools/blender_niftools_addon/docs/user/features/collisions/collision_settings.rst

 ------------------

 The following section details the setting which need to be applied to the collision body to react appropriately in the collision simulation.
-Alot of these setting are havok specific; where possible we have mapped them to blender's collision simulation.
+A lot of these setting are havok specific; where possible we have mapped them to blender's collision simulation.

 .. _collisonsettings-enable: